- Cannabinoids and rx medicines

-Our tests can only be purchased on this OnlyYOU™ Genetics website
+Our tests can only be purchased here on this Navigator Genomics™ website.

 How do I interpret my results?

-OnlyYOU™ Genetics test results are colored-coded, with easy-to-read results that show the: specific genes tested, the medications we test for, and any warnings, dose recommendations, drug-to-drug interactions, inhibitors & inducers, and potential adverse reactions and other information we provide to help you concerning Prescription (Rx) drugs and Medical Cannabis (MMJ).
+All NGT test results are colored-coded, easy-to-read results that show the: specific genes tested, the medications we test for, warnings, dose recommendations, drug-to-drug interactions, inhibitors & inducers, and potential adverse reactions and other information we provide to help you concerning Prescription (Rx) drugs and Medical Cannabis (MMJ).

-Results should not be interpreted without a trained healthcare practitioner; however, these results provide you with the unique personalized information to help you consult with your healthcare practitioners (including dispensary personnel for medical cannabis) to create the best evidenced-based precision treatment plans just for you!
+Results should not be interpreted without involving your healthcare practitioners.
+Your results provide the unique personalized information to help your healthcare practitioners create best evidence-based precision Rx medicine treatment plans specifically for you!

-Licensed healthcare professionals play a crucial role in the OnlyYOU™ Genetics results for interpretation and medication change recommendations.
-They are trained to understand drug-to-drug and drug-to-gene interactions and are based on your test results.
+Physicians and other healthcare professionals are trained to understand drug-to-drug and drug-to-gene interactions that are based on your test results.
 They are the only ones who may make prescribing recommendations for you.
-All decision-making authority remains with the prescribing provider in consultation with you.
+All decision-making authority remains with your prescribing providers.

 How do I get my test results?

-You will receive an email when your results are posted to your secure personal portal.
-Then, log in with your secure personal account to view, print, download, or share your Report.
+You will receive an personalized encrypted email when your NGT results are posted to your secure personal account portal.
+Log in your password -protected secure personal account to view, print, download, or share your Navigator Test Reports.

 Once I've sent back my testing kit, how soon before I get my results?

-The average time is one business week from the time your test kit is received back from you in our lab.
+The average time for your results is one business week from the time your test kit is received back from you in our lab.

-How soon before I get my testing kit after I've ordered and paid for it?
+How soon before I get my test kit after I've ordered and paid for the test?

-Expect to receive your genetics test kit in less than one week via FedEx.
-You never pay any shipping costs with OnlyYOU™ Genetics.
+Expect to receive your genomic saliva swab test kit in 2 business days via FedEx.
+You never pay any shipping costs with Navigator Genomics™.

 How do I send back my test kit back to your lab?